Create a Cloud Foundry or XS Advanced App that Queries SAP HANA

 ShellCopycf login

-If you are an SAP employee, you may need to enter your password plus a two-factor authentication passcode.
+If you are an SAP employee, you may need to enter your password followed by a two-factor authentication passcode or if you have single sign-on enabled use the –sso option.

-The API URL, if requested, can be found in the SAP BTP cockpit.
+The API URL, if requested, can be found in the Overview page in SAP BTP cockpit.

 ShellCopyxs login